-Beneficial Branding When I was a teenager, I remember my Dad telling me… “Whatever you resist, persists.”
+When I was a teenager, I remember my Dad telling me… “Whatever you resist, persists.”
 Professional Development Last month, we organized a professional development workshop for about 130 faculty, staff, and administrators from eStem Schools.
-I was excited about the opportunity because I believe very strongly in the importance of acknowledging individual identity…
+I was excited about the opportunity because I believe very strongly in the importance of acknowledging individual identity in any…

 John David Pittman is more than a photographer, he’s a storyteller.
 I met JDP in the spring of 2014 as we hosted the first ever High School Startup Weekend at the University of Arkansas Clinton School of Public Service.
 He volunteered his time that day because of his connection to education and his interest in what we…

-I am 1 of 28,600,262 (last count) people that has watched the great TED Talk by Brene Brown: The Power of Vulnerability.
+I am 1 of 30 million+ (last count) people that has watched the great TED Talk by Brene Brown: The Power of Vulnerability.
 In that talk, she states… “The ability to feel connected is why we’re here.”
-I’ve been going to SXSW since 2010 and have had the opportunity to meet and spend time with many…
+I’ve been going to SXSW since 2010 and have had the opportunity to meet and spend time with…